 When you should choose the 64-bit version:

-- You will be working with large videos, pictures, or animations while using Powerpoint.
+- You will work with large videos, pictures, or animations using Powerpoint.
 The 64-bit version tends to work much better with advanced graphics and large pictures/videos.

-- You will be working with large data sets such as pivot tables, Power Pivot, 3D Map, and more like these.
+- You will work with large data sets such as pivot tables, Power Pivot, 3D Map, and more.
 The 64-bit version is better equipped than the 32-bit to deal with data sets such as these.

 - You use over 2 GB of files in Project, including files with lots of sub-projects.

 - You are creating your own Office solutions in-house.
 The 64-bit will allow you to deliver the 64-bit version of the solutions you’re creating.
 You will also be able to deliver the 32-bit version as well.
-Your developer should use the 64-bit to experiment, test as well as update the solutions.
+Your developer should use the 64-bit to experiment, test, and update the solutions.

 When you should choose the 32-bit version:

 - You happen to use 32-bit controls that don’t come with an alternative for the 64-bit versions.
-The same applies to have 32-bit COM Add-ins without the alternative for the 64-bit version.
+The same applies to having 32-bit COM Add-ins without the alternative for the 64-bit version.

 - You have a VBA code that uses Declare statements.
 Most of the time, your VBA code does not need to alter when you’re using it in 32-bit or 64-bit.
-However, it might require alteration if you utilize Declare statements for the Windows API.
+However, utilizing Declare statements for the Windows API might require alteration.